Using SQLite to dramatically increase speed of integrated tests in Lumen

 Although blazingly fast, proceed to use SQLite with caution!
-There may be some drawbacks in using a database engine that is different with your production environment.
+There may be some drawbacks in using a database engine that is different from your production environment.

-We can never guarantee that the behavior with using a SQLite database would reflect the same behavior in a MySQL behavior.
+We can never guarantee that the behavior of using an SQLite database would reflect the same behavior in a MySQL behavior.
 At best, use the same database engine for both your testing and production database.

 Using a more conservative

 RefreshDatabase trait with a separate same-engine testing database is commonly advised.
 However, in Lumen, the aforementioned trait does not exist and only exists in Laravel.